Story by Nick Wyllie, Club Support Coordinator

 While the reopening marks a significant milestone, the club acknowledges that there’s a number of outstanding projects, from dugouts, to scorers boxes, bullpens and a new storage shed remain key projects to complete on the club’s return to normalcy.
 You won’t see any of them complaining about that though, it is undeniable that the momentum and drive in their players and volunteers is at an all time high.

-MORE ABOUT THE CLUBS
+MORE ABOUT THE CUBS

 The Coomera Cubs incorporated in 2006 after their relocation to the current fields at Gambamora Park.
 Entering teams into both the Greater Brisbane League (Seniors Divisions 1 and 2) and the Gold Coast Baseball Association competitions.
 (T-Ball [U8s] to Mixed Seniors)